 The cultural resources studies LSD completes will help the BLM manage cultural resources throughout Oregon and Washington.
 The BLM manages cultural resources in order to conserve their significant cultural, scientific, educational, traditional, and recreational values for present and future generations.

-Environmental planning and landscape architecture firm Logan Simpson Design Inc. is celebrating 23 years this week.
+Environmental planning and landscape architecture firm Logan Simpson Design Inc. ivermectin 8 tablets is celebrating 23 years this week.
 In August, LSD celebrated the first-year anniversary of our Fort Collins office with an open house.

-“We have been servicing the Intermountain West from our Tempe, Arizona and Salt Lake City, Utah offices for the past nine years, and decided in 2012 to open offices in Fort Collins, adding value through proximity and local knowledge,” said Diane Simpson-Colebank, CEO and president.
-“We’ve had fantastic business growth since then, and would like to thank all our clients and partners for their continuous support.”
+“We have been servicing the Intermountain West from our Tempe, Arizona and Salt Lake City, Utah offices for the past nine years, and decided in 2012 to open offices in Fort Collins, adding value through proximity and local knowledge,” said Diane Simpson-Colebank, CEO and president. do you give ivermectin sheep drench to a dog daily “We’ve had fantastic business growth since then, and would like to thank all our clients and partners for their continuous support.”

 As is tradition, Principals Diane Simpson-Colebank, Wayne Colebank, Greg Brown, Eileen Bailey, Tom Keith, Bruce Meighen, and Jana McKenzie will distribute gifts to employees this week to show their appreciation.